UgonmaAjie/Microsoft-Identity-and-Access-Projects/Defender for Cloud Apps Monitoring/README.md

 ## Business Scenario

-An organization wanted to monitor the Microsoft Forms activity of a user named **Pedro** because the application contained sensitive business forms.
+An organization wanted to monitor the Microsoft Forms activity of a user named **Joao Pedro** because the application contained sensitive business forms.

 Instead of blocking access, the security team wanted to: